 However, the good news is–scientists are working hard to discover advanced therapeutic options that can manage the latter illness.

-Alpha GPC, also known as L-Alpha glycerylphosphorylcholine, is a nootropic known to boost memory, learning, focus, muscle gain and power output in athletes, and help prevent against age-related cognitive decline.
+One such supplement is Alpha GPC, also known as L-Alpha glyceryl phosphoryl choline, which is a nootropic known to boost memory, learning, focus, muscle gain, and power output in athletes, and help prevent age-related cognitive decline.

 While this compound is found in small quantities in food, including eggs, liver, dairy, and cruciferous vegetables, supplementation can lead to higher activity and benefits in our bodies and brains.

-This supplement is a cholinergic compound, meaning that it helps to increase concentrations of the neurotransmitter acetylcholine (ACh) in the brain.
+This supplement is a cholinergic compound, as it helps to increase concentrations of the neurotransmitter acetylcholine (ACh) in the brain.

 ACh is important for memory formation, human growth hormone secretion, a healthy anxiety response, and the ability to focus.